Imagination is still a superpower

 - commit direction before feedback arrives

 The advance is real.
 It should not be granted more conceptual dignity than it deserves.
 What Figma's agent reduces is friction inside execution.
 It does not solve the epistemological problem of direction.
 The designer still commits before the output exists.
-The dependency on a destination in mind before the journey begins is not removed; if anything, it is deepened, because iteration becomes so cheap that motion can be mistaken for vision.
+The dependency on a destination in mind before the journey begins is not removed; if anything, it is deepened, because iteration becomes so cheap that motion can be mistaken for a new vision.

 Faster iteration risks producing a new form of professional confusion: the belief that acceleration itself constitutes direction.
 Cheap iteration can conceal the absence of a coherent image.